 Virtual Skill Cards

-Our virtual Skill Cards are smartcards stored in an app on your smartphone or tablet instead of being issued as a physical card.
-You can apply to have a physical Skill Card, virtual Skill Card, or both.
-Your TICA or ACAD virtual Skill Card is designed to work with an app called Vircarda.
+Our smartphone Skill Cards are smartcards stored in an app on your smartphone or tablet instead of being issued as a physical card.
+You can apply to have a physical Skill Card, smartphone Skill Card, or both.
+Your TICA or ACAD smartphone Skill Card is designed to work with an app called Vircarda.

-If you have chosen a virtual Skill Card, you need to install Vircarda on your device to be able to download the card.
+If you have chosen a smartphone Skill Card, you need to install Vircarda on your device to be able to download the card.

 Vircarda is available FREE from: